 What are your priorities?

-Learn how to light a fire without matches, find water, build shelter, survival knots, knives, tools and a lot more.
+A superfun weekend learning bushcraft and bush survival skills and knowledge.
 Experience the survival mindset and learn how to set priorities based on actual survival experiences.
-For example, find out why finding food is not a high priority.
+For example, contrary to what most people believe, finding food will rarely be a high priority.

 Free Survival Guide

 This 13 page guide covers the basic of survival topics and will be essential pre-reading to prepare you make the most out of Terry's vast experience.

 Lots of links will provide you with further reading.
 Get it for free by subscribing to for event updates from Wild Cleanse.

 Please enter your details for your book.

 Survival skills could one day save a life.

 How long would we last if we were taken out of our city-slicker 'everything is provided in exchange for a card swipe' setting and put in the Australian Bush?

 Wild Cleanse invites you to re-connect with Mother Earth.
 Learn how to build your own shelter, light fires, sharpen tools, collect water, find food (base rations provided) and re-connect with some fun humans who want to do the same.